-Additional items related to the Business Meeting are to be received by the ESMRMB office at least 4 weeks prior to the Business Meeting.
-The final agenda will be available to the members at least 2 weeks prior to the Business Meeting on the website of the society.
-Every member is responsible for informing themselves about the final agenda.
-Final decisions – except decisions requesting the convocation of an Extraordinary Business Meeting – may only be made on items listed on the final agenda.
+The agenda will becommunicated to the members at least 2 weeks prior to the Business Meeting.
+Final decisions – except decisions requesting the convocation of an Extraordinary Business Meeting – may only be made on items listed on the agenda.

 10.5) Right to attend and voting

 Ordinary members in good standing and honorary members of the society shall have the right to attend the Business Meeting.
 Every member shall have one vote.
-Corporate members shall be entitled to be represented by the 3 ordinary members they appointed.
 A transfer of the voting right shall not be possible.
 The Business Meeting shall reach a quorum irrespective of the number of members present.

 The Business Meeting shall in principle vote and decide by a relative majority of votes.
 Decisions involving an amendment of the statutes of the Society or its dissolution shall require a two third majority of the votes cast.
 The presiding member shall have the casting vote in the event of a tie.